 - .9 All sanctions must be signed by a designated member of the LSC, and a record thereof must be retained. - .10 The following clause will appear on all sanction application forms and on all forms upon which official sanctions are granted: "In granting this sanction it is understood and agreed that USA Swimming shall be free from any liabilities or claims for damages arising by reason of injuries to anyone during the conduct of the event." - .11 Application for sanction must be accompanied by a copy of the complete meet announcement which must include the following: - A A statement of the nature of prizes to be awarded. - B A complete schedule of lanes and times for all warm-up procedures which must be adhered to by all participants. - C Information about water depth measured for a distance of 3 feet 3-1/2 inches (1.0 meter) to 16 feet 5 inches (5.0 meters) from both end walls. - D The following statement: "Any swimmer entered in the meet must be certified by a USA Swimming member-coach as being proficient in performing a racing start or must start each race from within the water without the use of the backstroke ledge.
-When unaccompanied by a member-coach, it is the responsibility of the swimmer or the swimmer's legal guardian to ensure compliance with this requirement." - E A statement that no swimmer will be permitted to compete unless the swimmer is a member as provided in Article 302. - F A statement indicating whether on-deck registration will be permitted and under what conditions. - G One of the following two statements: - The competition course has been certified in accordance with 104.2.2C(4).
-The copy of such certification is on file with USA Swimming; or - (2) The competition course has not been certified in accordance with 104.2.2C(4). - H The following statement: "Use of audio or visual recording devices, including a cell phone, is not permitted in changing areas, restrooms or locker rooms." - The following statement: "Deck changes are prohibited." - J The following statement: "Operation of a drone, or any other flying apparatus, is prohibited over the venue (pools, athlete/coach areas, spectator areas and open-ceiling locker rooms) any time athletes, coaches, officials and/or spectators are present." - Exceptions may be granted with prior written approval by the Program & Events Committee Coordinator (or his/her designee). - K The following statement: "Held under the sanction of USA Swimming." - L The following statement: "It is understood and agreed that USA Swimming shall be free from any liabilities or claims for damages arising by reason of injuries to anyone during the conduct of the event." - M The following statement: "All applicable adults participating in or associated with this meet acknowledge that they are subject to the provisions of the USA Swimming Minor Athlete Abuse Prevention Policy ("MAAPP"), and that they understand that compliance with the MAAPP policy is a condition of participation in the conduct of this competition."
+When unaccompanied by a member-coach, it is the responsibility of the swimmer or the swimmer's legal guardian to ensure compliance with this requirement." - E A statement that no swimmer will be permitted to compete unless the swimmer is a member as provided in Article 302. - F A statement indicating whether on-deck registration will be permitted and under what conditions. - G A statement indicating that the host will ensure the required course dimensions. - H The following statement: "Use of audio or visual recording devices, including a cell phone, is not permitted in changing areas, restrooms or locker rooms." - I The following statement: "Deck changes are prohibited." - J The following statement: "Operation of a drone, or any other flying apparatus, is prohibited over the venue (pools, athlete/coach areas, spectator areas and open-ceiling locker rooms) any time athletes, coaches, officials and/or spectators are present." - Exceptions may be granted with prior written approval by the Program & Events Committee Coordinator (or his/her designee). - K The following statement: "Held under the sanction of USA Swimming." - L The following statement: "It is understood and agreed that USA Swimming shall be free from any liabilities or claims for damages arising by reason of injuries to anyone during the conduct of the event." - M The following statement: "All adults participating in or associated with this meet acknowledge that they are subject to the provisions of the USA Swimming Minor Athlete Abuse Prevention Policy ("MAAPP"), and that they understand that compliance with MAAPP is a condition of participation in the conduct of this competition." - N A description of the medical supervision (e.g., lifeguards, EMT, AED device, etc.) available to athletes participating in the meet.